ryan87ly/nytalk/README.md

 ```

 ### Run
 Nothing needs to be done by you as it's deployed and running in cloud server!
-Just go to https://nytalk-13636.firebaseapp.com and check out the result, have fun! :D
+Just go to https://nytalk-13636.firebaseapp.com and check out the result.
+Have fun! :D